Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 You might also need to provide proof that you don’t live close to the airport, like a current driver’s license.

-Other Ways to Get Compensated for a Flight Delay
+Other Ways To Get Compensated for a Flight Delay

 Although some airlines have improved their flight delay policies in recent years, the question of whether or not you’ll be compensated may be at the mercy of the airline’s staff.
 And when the airline does decide to pony up, the compensation it offers is often inadequate.